DevExpress-Examples/blazor-maui-hybrid-app/README.md

-# Use DevExpress MAUI and Blazor components to Create a Blazor Hybrid Application
+# Use DevExpress MAUI and Blazor Components to Create a Blazor Hybrid Application

 A demo of DevExpress Blazor and MAUI components in a Blazor Hybrid scenario.